zengm-games/zengm/README.md

 ### Step 4 - Testing

-ESLint and stylelint are used to enforce some coding standards.
-To run them on the entirecodebase, run
+ESLint, Flow, and, stylelint are used to enforce some coding standards.
+To run them on the entire codebase, run

-    npm run lint-js
+    npm run lint

 Integration and unit tests are bunched together in the `js/test` folder.
 Coverage is not great.
 They can be run from the command line in Karma with